LimeShep/Town-Of-Us/README.md

 ## *If an update isn't released that probably means that the current stable version still works for the new version of Among Us*

+## Grafiki by Oliweiro, Draft Image by Forfit

 ![LOGO](./Images/ikonka_syzyf_smaller.png)
 ![Roles](./Images/Roles.png)